Understanding the NDIS for young children

 What to do if you are unhappy with an NDIA decision

-If you think a decision made by the National Disability Insurance Agency (NDIA) is wrong, you can submit an application for a review of a reviewable decision.
+If you think a decision made by the National Disability Insurance Agency (NDIA) is wrong, you can request an internal review of a decision.

 If you are still not happy after an internal review of the decision, you can apply for a review by the Administrative Appeals Tribunal (AAT).
 You cannot ask the AAT to review a decision by the NDIA until the decision has been internally reviewed by the NDIA.

-For information about applying for a review by the AAT, see AAT: National Disability Insurance Scheme applicants or call 1800 228 333
+For information about applying for a review by the AAT, see AAT: National Disability Insurance Scheme or call 1800 228 333.